 The Company incurs losses on the accounts receivable securitization program for the discount on receivables sold into the program and fees and expenses associated with the program.
 The Company also retains responsibility for the economic gains and losses on forward contracts mandated by the terms of the program to hedge the currency exposures on the collateral supporting the off-balance sheet debt issued.
 Gains and losses on forward contracts included as a component of the loss on accounts receivable securitization program are a loss of \$2.4 million and a loss of \$24.6 million for the year ended December 31, 2004 and 2003, respectively.
-As of December 31, 2004 and December 31, 2003, the fair value of the open forward currency contracts was \$0 million and \$6.8 million, respectively, which is included as a component of trade receivables on the Company's balance sheet.
+As of December 31, 2004 and December 31, 2003, the fair value of the open forward currency contracts was \$0 million and \$6.8 million, respectively, which is included as a component of the residual interest that is included as a component of trade receivables on the Company's balance sheet.
 On April 16, 2004, the Company amended the commercial paper facility.
 Pursuant to the amendment, the maturity of the commercial paper facility was extended to March 31, 2007.
 In addition, the amendment permits the issuance of euro-denominated commercial paper.